This is my complete guide to foot pain while running (updated in 2021).

 What causes the tear of the plantar fascia?

 Everything inside you wants the answer to be the volume of mileage… but that’s only a part of the problem.

 Runners with extremely low volume (5-25 miles/week) can develop plantar fasciitis and so can runners with extremely high volume (90-110+ miles/week).

-Maybe some runners are better built to take more miles before the plantar fascia starts to tear?
+Could that just mean some runners are better built to take more miles before the plantar fascia starts to tear?

+Nope, that’s not it either.
 Plantar fasciitis does not discriminate between body frames.